Egon Mayer: Group commander

 Mayer was promoted to Hauptmann (captain) and was appointed Gruppenkommandeur (group commander) of III.
 Gruppe of JG 2 "Richthofen" in November 1942.
+He succeeded Hauptmann Hans Hahn who had been transferred on 1 November.
+In consequence, command of 7.
+Staffel was passed to Oberleutnant Erich Hohagen.
 On 23 November, Mayer claimed his first victories over United States Army Air Forces (USAAF) four-engined bombers, when he shot down two B-17 Flying Fortresses and a B-24 Liberator.
 Together with Georg-Peter Eder, Mayer developed the head-on attack as the most effective tactic against the Allied daylight heavy combat box bomber formations.
 The concept was based on a Kette (chain), three aircraft flying in a "V" formation, attacking from ahead and to the left.
 When in range, the attackers opened fire with a deflection burst, aiming in front of the enemy aircraft.
 Following the attack, the pilots would pull up sharply to the left or right.
 This gave the attacking fighters the best chance of avoiding the massed firepower of the bombers' guns.

 On 14 February 1943, Mayer claimed three RAF Hawker Typhoons, claiming his 60th to 62nd victories.
 Following his 63rd victory he was awarded the Knight's Cross of the Iron Cross with Oak Leaves (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub) on 16 April 1943, the 232nd officer or soldier of the Wehrmacht so honored.
 The presentation was made by Adolf Hitler in his office at the Reich Chancellery in Berlin on 11 May 1943.
 Mayer was then promoted to Major (major) on 1 June 1943.
 Fighter Command lost no aircraft on 14 February 1943.
 The previous day, it did report two Typhoons lost in combat with Fw 190s from JG 2—both pilots from No. 609 Squadron were killed.